National League of Junior Cotillions

 High School Cotillion Society

-The High School Cotillion Society is designed specifically for High School students.
+The High School Cotillion Society is a distinguished group, designed specifically for leading High School students.
 Etiquette and character development topics, which are pertinent to the High School years, will be presented and discussed.
 The High School Cotillion Society will focus upon personal protocol, professional etiquette, civic stewardship, and social courtesies in exciting and innovative ways.

-This very special celebratory event will be held at Starmount Country Club from 12:30 pm-2:00 pm.
+Our season will conclude with a very special celebration.
+To be held at Starmount Country Club; 12:30-2:00 pm.
 Standard Cotillion attire requested.

 *Schedule Subject To Change